 Non Toxic Laundry Detergent

-Q: WHY Should You Consider Swapping to Non-toxic Laundry Detergent?
+Q: WHY Consider Swapping to Non-toxic Laundry Detergent?

-Our laundry detergent plays a BIG role in our ongoing excess toxin load our body must process.
+Our laundry detergent plays a BIG role in the ongoing excess toxin load our body must process.

 • in the air of our home